rozariot/FFShark_Wireshark_Integration/README.md

 `send_file.sh` thread unsafe version of send_file.sh.
 Takes an input packet text file and sends it to ffshark.

-`ffshark_send_packets.py` used to send packets to ffshark.
-User must provide a directory of packet text files as argument.
-The script will then randomly select packets from this directory to send to ffshark.
-Use the `--help` option to see more about it.

 `receive_file.sh` used to read a packet from the receive FIFO in FFShark.
 This is the thread unsafe version.

 `reg_names.sh` a script that loads the registers offsets for FFShark into a bash shell.